Headless Guitars: Why are they so popular?

 Headless guitars and basses aren’t a new concept.
 They’ve been around since the eighties; first conceptualised and brought to life by innovator Ned Steinberger.
 If you think they’re still a bit of a weird idea today, just imagine how they were perceived last century.
 It’s safe to say no one predicted them to feature so prominently in music three decades after their swift rise and fall in popularity.

 But they’re back.
 Bigger and better than ever before, like them or not.
-Just a few of the names pioneering this futuristic shape include Swedish inventors Strandberg, American custom outfit Kiesel and Japanese behemoths Ibanez.
-Even originators Steinberger are still proudly flying the headless flag.
+Just a few of the names pioneering this futuristic shape include Ola Strandberg’s innovative guitars Strandberg, Japanese behemoths Ibanez, and even originators Steinberger are still proudly flying the headless flag.
+Joining these giants in the headless world are newcomer brand HILS!

 • They’re light and well balanced.
 Less pressure on your back while playing standing up.